jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 going to be limited.
 We are going to be limited to our understanding.

 And our understanding is very limited, right?
-There is the whole notion of, you know, how many balls can you keep in the air at the time, or how many things can you keep in mind at a time?
-It is a limited number, and it is a very small number, right?
+There is the whole notion of how many balls can you keep in the air at the time, or how many things can you keep in mind at a time?
+It is a limited number, and it is a very small number.
 So we can only consider a few things and, when things are intertwined together, we lose the ability to take them in isolation.

 So if every time I think I pull out a new part of the software I need to comprehend, and it is attached to another thing, I had to pull that